karkipy/canvas-boilerplate/README.md

 7) game.js:

+    Contains all the game object such as player or enemy or even background with it's indicator as a inital param, other contents are initAll, clearAll and mainLoop

+    initAll: the function where you call setImage function for all the initaited object, to set the image for said object.

+    clearAll: a function that is a must for mainLoop to clear previously rendered sprites

-    Contains mainLoop, which is the function that will continually run after all assets are loaded.
+    mainLoop: which is the function that will continually run after all assets are loaded.

 8) loader.js: